Learning Egyptian Arabic to fluency in 3 months… in Brazil! Benny’s new language mission!

-I’m very proud of the level I ultimately achieved with my Mandarin (scroll down on this page to watch my last Mandarin video, interviewing Yang Yang if you missed it), and my level was independently evaluated as B1 (lower intermediate), but I was still short of that fluent-in-3-months goal!
-I plan on fixing that this time
+I'm very proud of the level I ultimately achieved with my Mandarin, and my level was independently evaluated as B1 (lower intermediate), but I was still short of that fluent-in-3-months goal!
+I plan on fixing that this time 😉

 Difficulties in making friends due to a very different social dynamic, and not having people to confide in until my last month in Taipei, when my level was enough to get around cultural issues, slowed me down immensely as I was stressed out, overworked, and a little lonely to be honest, for those first two months.
 The best place in the world to solve this problem, is my favourite country in the world of course!

 On the three visits to Brazil I've had in the past, I've eaten well, socialized well, worked out well and felt absolutely fantastic because of this.
 Brazilians are affectionate and welcoming people, always eager to cheer you up, and it's a culture I understand pretty well and have no issues socializing in.
 Brazil is the country that can definitely ensure I'm under as little stress as possible, and with people I feel I can confide the most in, thanks to this.

 But… they don't speak Arabic!